GuyCarver/micropython-1/docs/library/machine.SPI.rst

        (``id`` = -1).
      - ``pins`` - WiPy port doesn't ``sck``, ``mosi``, ``miso`` arguments, and instead allows to specify them as a tuple of ``pins`` parameter.

+   In the case of hardware SPI the actual clock frequency may be lower than the requested baudrate.
+This is dependant on the platform hardware.
+The actual rate may be determined by printing the SPI object.

 .. method:: SPI.deinit()